Zanidean/air/README.md

 Overview
 ---------

-air is a package for pulling tidy data frames from the DCARS databases
+air is a package for pulling tidy data frames from DCARS
 =======
-`enrolment()`: Pulls data from the LERS Live
+`enrolment()`: Pulls data from the LERS live cube

-`applications()`: Pulls data form the ASI Live datacube
+`applications()`: Pulls data form the ASI live cube

 `dcars()`: Uses both functions to create a dataframe of both enrolments and applicants